j4ng5y/weesvc-gorilla/README.md

 | UUID        | https://github.com/google/uuid         | Implementation for generation of universally unique identifiers (UUIDs) |

 ## Build
-Builds are performed using the `Makefile` provided in the project root.
+Builds are performed using the default Rust tooling, e.g. - Cargo.

 #### CLI
-In order to build the CLI, you will need to have Go (1.13+) installed on your system.
+In order to build the CLI, you will need to have Rust and Cargo (2018 edition) installed on your system.

-The default target for the `Makefile` will perform several tasks:
-* organize imports using `goimports`
-* format code using `gofmt`
-* perform linting using `golint`
-* vet code for errors using `go vet`
-* compile binary for the current platform
+The default target for Cargo will compile binary for the current platform.

-:point_up: NOTE: To initially build the project, you may need to run the `make setup` command to install the tools utilized for builds.

 Once built, you can **migrate** the database scripts and run the application:
 ```shell script
 $ bin/weesvc migrate; bin/weesvc serve
 ```
 #### Docker
-For those who do not have Go available, [Docker](https://hub.docker.com/) is an option to build the application and run the application within a container.
-Using the `make build-docker` command will build the application within a Linux container, then copy the resulting binary into a slim docker image to utilize for execution.
+For those who do not have Rust/Cargo available, [Docker](https://hub.docker.com/) is an option to build the application and run the application within a container.
+Using the `docker build .` command will build the application within a Linux container, then copy the resulting binary into a slim docker image to utilize for execution.

-Once the the image is available, you can simply run the provided script which will open a browser to access the service at http://localhost:9092/api/hello .
+Once the image is available, you can simply run the provided script which will open a browser to access the service at http://localhost:9092/api/hello .

 ```shell script